aflueckiger/KED2021/exercises/KED2020_exercise_1.md

 # Make report of your file

 In this second task, please give a short explanation accompanying your command.
-You do not need to submit the file output.

 What files do you have on your computer?
 Let's create some reports.
 You are free to choose the location and names for the files.
 Yet, please recall the conventions that help others to understand the purpose of your scripts and outputs.

 1. Count the total number of all `.pdf`, `.txt`, and `.docx` files on your computer and write this number into a new file using operators.
 You may want to check the man page.
-2. Write a single command (piping) to get the 20 oldest `.pdf` in your document folder, including any subfolder, and write them into a new file.
+2. Write a single command (piping) to get the file names of the 20 oldest `.pdf` in your document folder, including any subfolder, and write them into a new file.